 Exemptions (2), (3), or (4):

 Exemption requests under provisions (2), (3) or (4) above shall be filed at least three weeks before the exam period starts each semester.

 Order of Make-up Exams

 Where two course exams are to be held the same day or at the same time, students who have a conflict will take the exam with the higher course number as their make-up exam at a date to be fixed by the assistant dean.
-Where the student has final exams scheduled on three or more consecutive days, the second exam in the series will be taken as the make-up exam.
+Where the student has final exams scheduled on two or more consecutive days, the second exam in the series will be taken as the make-up exam.
 Every effort will be made to schedule all students taking the same make-up exam at the same time.